etwk/blog/content/lists/books.md

 - [ ] Ali: A Life (Jonathan Eig) #must

 ## Math
+- Jordan Ellenberg
+	- [ ] Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else
 	- [ ] How Not to Be Wrong: The Power of Mathematical Thinking
 - [ ] Zero: The Biography of a Dangerous Idea

 ## Media